nilclass/remotestorage-browser-example/README.md

 * binary data is not supported
 * it only works for private data in <code>/:module/</code>, not for public data in <code>/public/:module/</code>.
 * app icon and favicon are missing
-* the cube of the remoteStorage widget is not showing